samesystem/graphql_rails/docs/components/controller.md

 ### *returns*

-By default return type is determined by controller name.
-When you want to return some custom object, you can specify that with `returns` method:
+You must specify what each action will return.
+This is done with `returns` method:

 ```ruby
 class UsersController < GraphqlRails::Controller